-Funds for this project were provided by the IHS HIV/AIDS Program through a proposal to the Minority AIDS Initiative (MAI).
-Technical assistance was provided by Project Red Talon at the Northwest Portland Area Indian Health Board, and graphical design work was provided by G&G Advertising.
+Funds for this project were provided by the IHS HIV/AIDS Program through the Secretary's Minority AIDS Initiative (SMAIF) .
+Technical assistance was provided by Project Red Talon at Northwest Portland Area Indian Health Board (NPAIB).

 To find out more about HIV and where to go to get tested, visit your local clinic or hivtest.org